labplus-cn/mpython-docs/docs/en/library/pythonStd/builtins.rst

     >>> complex("1")  # Treat as string
     (1 + 0j)

-    # Note：Not to have spaces on both sides of the "+" sign, otherwise, an error will be reported这个地方在"+"号两边不能有空格，it cannot be written as "1 + 2j".
+    # Note：Not to have spaces on both sides of the "+" sign, otherwise, an error will be reported, it cannot be written as "1 + 2j".
 To avoid error, it should be written as "1+2j".
     >>> complex("1+2j")
     (1 + 2j)